 Discontinuing and Restarting Maintenance Therapy

 Prior to the availability of potent antiretroviral therapy, maintenance therapy for cryptococcal meningitis was recommended for life.
 Investigators in Europe reported no cases of cryptococcal meningitis in 39 patients on effective antiretroviral therapy who discontinued fluconazole maintenance therapy after their CD4 exceeded 200 cells/mm3 for at least 6 months.
 A similar study from Thailand also showed safe discontinuation of maintenance therapy in 60 patients on antiretroviral therapy, but this study required patients to have an undetectable HIV RNA and a CD4 count greater than 100 cells/mm3 for at least 3 months.
 In a retrospective trial, 100 patients with a history of cryptococcal meningitis and a CD4 count greater than 100 cells/mm3 discontinued maintenance therapy; after a mean time of 28 months, 4 patients had relapse of cryptococcal disease.
-Based on the available data and expert experience, the 2013 opportunistic infections guidelines state it is reasonable to discontinue long-term maintenance therapy when the following three conditions are met: (1) the patient has successfully completed a course of initial therapy for cryptococcal meningitis and received at least 1 year of azole maintenance therapy, (2) the patient has no symptoms of cryptococcosis, (3) the patient is taking n antiretroviral therapy and has an undetectable HIV RNA level for at least 3months, and (4) the patient's CD4 count is 100 cells/mm3 or greater.
-In addition, some experts recommend performing a lumbar puncture and documenting negative CSF cultures prior to stopping maintenance therapy.
-Patients should restart maintenance therapy if their CD4 count declines to less than 200 cells/mm3.
+Based on the available data and expert experience, the 2013 opportunistic infections guidelines state it is reasonable to discontinue long-term maintenance therapy when the following three conditions are met: (1) the patient has successfully completed a course of initial therapy for cryptococcal meningitis and received at least 1 year of azole maintenance therapy, (2) the patient has no symptoms of cryptococcosis, (3) the patient is taking n antiretroviral therapy and has an undetectable HIV RNA level for at least 3 months, and (4) the patient's CD4 count is 100 cells/mm3 or greater.
+Patients should restart maintenance therapy if their CD4 count declines again to less than 100 cells/mm3.